iybaron/influence_cognition/README.md

 ### Data

 The dataset was downloaded using the Education Data Analysis Tool from the National Center for Education Statistics.
 It is based on the National Household Education Survey (NHES) from 2007.
+(Data file not included in github repo.)

 ### Citation